OLBA Joyce Cunningham Award

 Award Presentation Information

-• This award is presented by the President of OLBA at the OLA Library Awards Gala in conjunction with the OLA’s annual Super Conference.
+• This award is presented at the OLA Super Conference

 • At the presentation, an introductory speech will be delivered outlining the achievements of the award winner.